 Nick Suda (b.
-1989) is a musician, programmer, and digital artist currently based in Newhall, California.
+1989) is a musician, programmer, and digital artist currently based in Los Angeles.

 Nick made extremely primitive tape music from broken toys at five years old, and sampled and re-sequenced digital audio on a PC by nine.
 The accessible embodiment of creative digital processes is Nick's ever-receding motivation.
 He is heavily influenced by the work of musicians like Richard D. James and Trent Reznor, by programmers like Barry Threw and Bret Victor, and by digital artists like Sebastian Tomczak and Chris Novello.